rqlite/rqlite-fts5/README.md

 # rqlite-fts4
-Building a highly-available search engine using rqlite
+Building a highly-available search engine using rqlite.

 ## Test data
 You can download the test data set with the following command (tested on Linux):